Back to news

 Citation trackingYesShows source passages

-The capabilities themselves, automatic chunking, vector search, re-ranking, multi-document indexing, and citation tracking, are all documented features.
+The capabilities themselves, automatic chunking, vector search, re-ranking, multi-document indexing, and citation tracking, are all documented features (opens in a new tab).
 The accuracy numbers below are ours.

 We indexed 200 product manuals and, in our testing, hit 91% accuracy on technical Q&A. Re-ranking did most of the heavy lifting: without it, our accuracy fell to 74%.
 Those figures are first-party test results, not official benchmarks, so your mileage will depend on your documents and your questions.